nvidia-riva/common/README.md

 Compling `.proto` files require the protocol buffer compiler [`protoc`](https://developers.google.com/protocol-buffers/docs/downloads) and the corresponding [gRPC Codegen Plugin](https://grpc.io/docs/languages/) of your desired language.

-Use the [Makefile](Makefile) or refer to the official [Protocol Buffers](https://developers.google.com/protocol-buffers/docs/tutorials) to compose the `protoc` command.
+Use the [Makefile](Makefile) or refer to the [Protocol Buffers](https://developers.google.com/protocol-buffers/docs/tutorials) documentation to compose the `protoc` command.

 ```bash
 make golang